White House vows more federal aid to reduce homelessness in 5 cities and California – KION546

 Funding specifics were not offered, but the White House said the program will build on the $2.5 billion already allocated to prevent homelessness under the administration’s American Rescue Plan and $486 million in the Department of Housing and Urban Development funding released to local municipalities earlier this year.

 Los Angeles Mayor Karen Bass said she hoped the initiative would unstick the current bottleneck plaguing her program Inside Safe, which offers homeless people motel rooms and a path to permanent housing with services.
-The City Council on Thursday passed the mayor’s budget, which provides $250 million for the LA initiative.
-It has over 1,200 enrollees so far but is moving slowly because of bureaucratic red tape.
+The LA initiative has over 1,200 enrollees so far, she said, but the process is moving slowly because of bureaucratic red tape.

 “If anything, we know that our current system on the federal, state and county level isn’t designed for the emergency that we are facing today,” Bass, a Democrat, said.